Sky Rocket: Ride experience

 After exiting the station, the train turns 180 degrees.
 It then lines up with the launch motors and is accelerated from 0-50 mph in 3 seconds.
 It goes up the 95 ft top hat element.
 As it goes over the edge of the hill, the train is slowed by a holding brake before it plunges down the 90 degree drop and enters a cutback inversion: two half-corkscrews joined together in opposite directions so that the train exits moving 180 degrees from the direction it entered.
 It goes straight into a zero-G roll followed by a 180 degree upwards curve into the mid-course brake run.
 It comes almost to a complete stop only to plummet to the ground with a near-vertical drop.
 It goes into a low over-banked turn under the cutback, followed by a corkscrew over another piece of track, creating a head-chopper effect.
 It then goes into another over-banked turn, followed by a series of S-curves.
 It does one more 180 degree turn into a series of bunny hops under the corkscrew.
-It does one last twist into the final brake run.
+It traverses one last twist into the final brake run.